Rajpratik71/sheepdog-wiki/How-to-make-a-live-snapshot-properly.md

 ## How to solve?

-Manually: by runnin 'sync' command inside the guest to flush data and/or 'fsfreeze' to hold new write requests.
+Manually: by running 'sync' command inside the guest to flush data and/or 'fsfreeze' to hold new write requests.
 This method is interactive so you can't script it.

 Using **qemu-ga**: this is an agent that allow us to send some kind of requests from the host to the guest.

-## Reuirements
+## Requirements

 **The guest must be running qemu-ga.** <br />
 It's possible to run it also on windows guests.<br />